Local election

 In many parts of the world, local elections take place to select office-holders in local government, such as mayors and councillors.
 Elections to positions within a city or town are often known as municipal elections.
 Their form and conduct vary widely across jurisdictions.

 By area

 Europe

 Adopted by the Congress of the Council of Europe, The European Charter of Local Self-Government aims to establish basic European rules in order to measure and safeguard the rights of local authorities.
 The Charter commits the parties to applying basic rules guaranteeing the political, administrative and financial independence of local authorities.
 The Congress conducts two main activities so as to evaluate the Charter's implementation: local and regional election monitoring and observation.
 The Congress regularly observes local and/or regional elections in member and applicant countries, which allows the Council to monitor the state of local and regional democracy in the countries concerned.
-With regards to its monitoring mission, the Congress prepares monitoring reports.
+With regard to its monitoring mission, the Congress prepares monitoring reports.